 Cord blood banking is the process of storing umbilical cord stem cells after childbirth for use in medical treatment.
-Our partners at ConsumerAffairs researched the best cord blood banks in Baltimore so you can start planning a healthy future for your family.
+We researched the best cord blood banks in Baltimore so you can start planning a healthy future for your family.

 Around 4,500 babies are born each year in Baltimore, according to data from the Baltimore City Health Department and the census.
 For expecting parents, who live in Baltimore neighborhoods like Federal Hill, Charles Village and Homeland, interest in cord blood banking is on the rise.